 Little did I realize at the time that the answers were contained in my questions.
 My doubts piled up until I couldn’t ignore them any more.
 I gave up on prayer, and I gave up on God.

 I stayed like that for many years.
 I got on with life.
 Gone was the familiarity of God’s presence.
 Gone was the faith of my childhood.
 Of course, I had to come up with substitutes.
-And not all of them were safe.
-But in the midst of all that darkness and doubt, I met my ex-wife.
-She wasn’t one for prayer or God either, so that was a major thing we had in common.
-We accepted each other as we were.
-We had more acceptance with each other than we had ever had with anyone else.
+And not all of them were safe, including a previous relationship.
+My ex-wife wasn’t one for prayer or God either, so that was a major thing we had in common.
+Until it wasn’t.

 More years went by.
 Life was going great.
 Or so I thought.
 Eight years had passed since I had given up on God, but God hadn’t given up on me.
 He hadn’t forgotten about me.
 Eight is considered a number of new beginnings.
 Well, new beginnings can sometimes require the end of something else.
 Sometimes, something has to end to make room for something new.